EnsoBuild/sdk-ts/docs/ShortcutsApi.md

 let iporShortcutInput: IporShortcutInput; // let chainId: number; //Chain ID of the network to execute the transaction on (optional) (default to 1)

-const { status, data } = await apiInstance.iporControllerIporShortcutTransaction(
+const { status, data } = await apiInstance.iporShortcutTransaction(
     fromAddress,
     iporShortcutInput,
     chainId